AndyObtiva/perfect-shape/README.md

 Extends `PerfectShape::Shape`

+A composite shape is simply an aggregate of multiple shapes (e.g. square and polygon)

 ![composite shape](https://raw.githubusercontent.com/AndyObtiva/perfect-shape/master/images/composite-shape.png)

 - `::new(shapes: [])`: constructs a composite shape with `shapes` as `Array` of `PerfectShape::Shape` objects
-- `#shapes`: the shapes that the path is composed of
+- `#shapes`: the shapes that the composite shape is composed of
 - `#min_x`: min x
 - `#min_y`: min y
 - `#max_x`: max x